syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Accessing-Values-in-the-Grid-Data-Bound-Grid-and-in-the-Data-Source.md

 documentation: ug
 ---

-# DataBoundGrid in Windows Forms xptoolbar
+# DataBoundGrid in Windows Forms xp toolbar

 To access values in the Grid Data Bound Grid, use the indexer and retrieve the value from the GridStyleInfo object.